Chapter 3 : 3. Cold Toes, Warm Heart

 Albus' smile changed to disbelief and he eyed the small box in Wren's hands.
 "You never run out of film."

-Wren remembered that her last frame was spent on the little rabbit.
-She was never without her camera either.
+Wren's last frame was spent on the little rabbit.
+She was supposed to get more, and then...
 What happened?
-Bunny.
 A fog settled inside her head and an image of the little rabbit popped up.
 Long ears.
 Beady eyes.
 She shook herself out of the sudden daze and Albus was in front of her, looking at her funny.

 Callie rushed over and gave her a tight squeeze, her wavy hair brushing against Wren's cheek.
 "Happy birthday, Wren!"
 Then she hurried over to do the same to Rose.